-In 2023, we continued to source a range of suppliers, contractors and materials to support our business.
+In 2024, we continued to source a range of suppliers, contractors and materials to support our business.
 When appropriate, we worked with long-standing or key suppliers under multi-year frameworks or panel arrangements following a tender process.
-We required strategic partners to comply with the requirements of our supply chain standards (i.e. our UK property business's 2019 Supply Chain Charter, or our 2022 global Supply Chain Principles, as appropriate), which outline the minimum standards that we expect from our suppliers, including those impacting modern slavery.
+We required strategic partners to comply with the requirements of our supply chain standards (i.e. our UK property business's 2019 Supply Chain Charter, which underwent a light-touch refresh in 2023, or our 2022 global Supply Chain Principles, as appropriate), which outline the minimum standards that we expect from our suppliers, including those impacting modern slavery.